 4. Is Veda Vyasa the avatar of Lord Vishnu?

-According to the “Vishnu Purana”, “Veda Vyasa” is a title applied to the compilers of the Vedas who are avatars of Vishnu; 28 people with this title have appeared so far.
+According to the “Vishnu Purana”, “Veda Vyasa” is a title applied to the compilers of the Vedas who are avatars of Vishnu.
+28 people with the title of “Veda Vyasa” have appeared so far.
 He is believed to be one of the 24 avatars of Lord Vishnu.

 5. Did Veda Vyasa write his literacy alone?